 Parent company: SAIC Motor

-MG Cars is an English firm now belonging to China corporation Nanjing Automobile Group.
+MG Cars is an English firm now belonging to Chinese corporation, Nanjing Automobile Group.
 At present, it makes serial autos, while previously it produced sports cars.
 Nanjing Automobile immediately engaged in production of the previous MG models, having slightly modernized them.
 The vehicle manufacturing was shifted to the plant of the company in Nanjing.
-MG emblem symbolizes the sense of the collocation “sports car”.
+The MG emblem symbolizes the sense of the collocation “sports car”.

 Morgan Motor Company is a small English firm for production of limited deluxe class sports cars.
 Henry Frederic Stanley Morgan founded it in the 1909.
-All the Morgan cars have a classic design or a stylized one under the classic look of sport cars of the 30s- 40s.
+All the Morgan cars have a classic design or a stylized one under the classic look of sport cars of the 30s-40s.
 They are assembled manually.
-Such varieties of wood as an ash, an oak, an aspen, a maple are basic material for the assembly of all models as well as high-resistance steel and aviation aluminum.
-The cows’ Windsor leather and satin finished aluminum are used in interior trimming, based on the desire of a customer, insertions from valuable kinds of wood and gold are used in a car decoration.
+Such varieties of wood as ash, oak, aspen, and maple are basic materials for the assembly of all models, as well as high-resistance steel and aviation aluminum.
+The cows’ Windsor leather and satin finished aluminum are used in interior trimming, based on the desire of a customer, insertions from valuable kinds of wood and gold are used in car decoration.

 Parent company: Adam Opel AG

 Vauxhall Motors is a car firm in Great Britain, a unit of the concern General Motors.
 In the middle of the XXth century, the company Vauxhall linked its activity to the German firm Opel.
 Today the majority of cars produced by the concern Opel AG and sold in Great Britain have an information code plate Vauxhall.
 Cars of the Australian make Holden (Commodore and Ute) are also sold under this make.